-When these building standards and guides are updated or superseded, this Neighbourhood Plan should use the updated standards for good quality, well-designed homes and neighbourhoods.

-The design of development must also plan for the impacts from climate change, including but not limited to location, orientation, building materials, the provision, enhancement and retention of green infrastructure and the use and supply of renewable and low carbon energy and heat, whilst avoiding the use of fossil fuels.
-In the Treasury Spring statement of 2019, the Chancellor announced the introduction of the Future Homes Standard which will include measures "mandating the end of fossil-fuel heating systems in all new homes by 2025'.
+- 4.25.
+In 2010 the number of wheelchair users in England with unmet housing need was estimated at 78,300 households.
+The 'Mind the Step' report by Habinteg confirmed that a number of local authorities a number of authorities had adopted the policy that 10% of all new homes should be built to full wheelchair standard. - 4.26.
+When these building standards and toolkits are updated or superseded, this Neighbourhood Plan should use the updated standards for good quality, well-designed homes and integrated neighbourhoods. - 4.27.
+The design of development must also plan for the impacts from climate change, including but not limited to location, orientation, building materials, the provision, enhancement and retention of green infrastructure and the use and supply of renewable and low carbon energy and heat, whilst avoiding the use of fossil fuels, with the government's Future Homes Standard including measures to end fossil-fuel heating systems in all new homes by 2025.

-- Local Plan Part One Policy TD1: Townscape and Design - Local Plan Part One Policy AHN3: Housing Types and Sizes
+- Local Plan Part One Policy TD1: Townscape and Design - Local Plan Part One Policy AHN3: Housing Types and Sizes - Local Plan Part Two Policy DM4: Quality Places through Design